hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 # Data Access with Micronaut Jakarta Data

-Micronaut is a modern, JVM-based framework designed for building cloud-native microservices and Serverless applications.
-In earlier posts, we explored how to create a RESTful backend application with various data persistence options, including [Data JPA](https://medium.com/itnext/building-restful-apis-with-micronaut-98f4eb39211c), [Data JDBC](https://medium.com/itnext/building-micronaut-applications-with-micronaut-data-jdbc-and-kotlin-81c1b6cf4b10), [Data R2dbc](https://medium.com/itnext/building-micronaut-applications-with-micronaut-data-r2dbc-and-kotlin-coroutines-a1416db5a7d0), [Data MongoDB](https://medium.com/itnext/building-micronaut-applications-with-micronaut-mongo-reative-9c418b403bc1).
-The Micronaut 4.9 brings Jakarta Data specification(part of Jakarta EE 11) support, as an alternative to the former data persistence solutions.
-We have discussed [integrating Jakarta Data with Spring](https://medium.com/itnext/integrating-jakarta-data-with-spring-0beb5c215f5f) and [Quarkus](https://medium.com/itnext/integrating-jakarta-data-with-quarkus-0d18365a86fe) in past posts.
-In this post, we will create a Micronaut application with Jakarta Data.
+Micronaut is a modern, JVM-based framework designed for building cloud-native microservices and serverless applications.
+Previously, we explored how to create RESTful backend applications with various Micronaut Data modules, including [Data JPA](https://medium.com/itnext/building-restful-apis-with-micronaut-98f4eb39211c), [Data JDBC](https://medium.com/itnext/building-micronaut-applications-with-micronaut-data-jdbc-and-kotlin-81c1b6cf4b10), [Data R2dbc](https://medium.com/itnext/building-micronaut-applications-with-micronaut-data-r2dbc-and-kotlin-coroutines-a1416db5a7d0), and [Data MongoDB](https://medium.com/itnext/building-micronaut-applications-with-micronaut-mongo-reative-9c418b403bc1).

+With the release of Micronaut 4.9, support for the Jakarta Data specification (introduced in Jakarta EE 11) is now available, offering a *standard* alternative to traditional data persistence approaches.
+In previous articles, we explored how to [integrate Jakarta Data with Spring](https://medium.com/itnext/integrating-jakarta-data-with-spring-0beb5c215f5f) and [Quarkus](https://medium.com/itnext/integrating-jakarta-data-with-quarkus-0d18365a86fe).
+In this guide, we'll focus on leveraging Jakarta Data within a Micronaut application to streamline data access.

-## Generating Project Skeleton
+## Generating the Project Skeleton

-Go to the [Micronaut Launch](https://micronaut.io/launch/) page, choose the following options to generate a project skeleton.
+Navigate to the [Micronaut Launch](https://micronaut.io/launch/) page and select the following options to generate your project skeleton:

-* **Micronaut Version**: 4.9.1(the latest stable version at the moment)
+* **Micronaut Version**: 4.9.1 (latest stable version at the time of writing)
 * **Java Version**: 21
 * **Language**: Java
 * **Build Tools**: Gradle Kotlin
 * **Test Framework**: JUnit

-Keep other options as they are.
+Keep the other options at their defaults.

-Then, click the **FEATURES** button.
-In the dialog, add the essential dependencies to your project, including *Jakarta Data*, *Lombok*, *Reactor*, *Data JPA*, *HttpClient*, *Postgres*, and *TestContainers*.
-Click the **GENERATE** button, and the project skeleton is available as a downloadable archive.
-Download and extract the files into your local system, and import the project into your favorite IDE, such as IntelliJ IDEA.
+Next, click the **FEATURES** button and add these essential dependencies: *Jakarta Data*, *Lombok*, *Reactor*, *Data JPA*, *HttpClient*, *Postgres*, and *TestContainers*.

+Click **GENERATE**, download the generated archive, extract the files to your local system, and import the project into your favorite IDE, such as IntelliJ IDEA.

 > [!NOTE]
-> In the current version, there is a typo error in the generated *build.gradle.kts*, see: https://github.com/micronaut-projects/micronaut-starter/issues/2827.
-Simply change `implementation("jakarta.data:jakarta-data-api")` to `implementation("jakarta.data:jakarta.data-api:1.0.1")` to overcome this issue temporarily.
+> There is a typo in the generated *build.gradle.kts* in the current version.
+For more details, see: https://github.com/micronaut-projects/micronaut-starter/issues/2827.
+Simply change `implementation("jakarta.data:jakarta-data-api")` to `implementation("jakarta.data:jakarta.data-api:1.0.1")` to resolve this issue temporarily.

-I also added **Lombok** to the `testCompileOnly` and `testAnnotationProcessor` scopes, and grouped the dependencies into different categories.
-A final modified build script can be found [here](https://github.com/hantsy/micronaut-sandbox/blob/master/jakarta-data-jpa/build.gradle.kts).
+Additionally, add **Lombok** to the `testCompileOnly` and `testAnnotationProcessor` scopes, and organize the dependencies for clarity.
+You can check the final modified build script [here](https://github.com/hantsy/micronaut-sandbox/blob/master/jakarta-data-jpa/build.gradle.kts).

 ## Integrating Jakarta Data

+The Jakarta Data specification does not prescribe how entities should be defined; instead, entity definitions rely on the conventions and approaches provided by Micronaut Data.

-Before adding Jakarta Data codes, let's create a sample JPA `@Entity` class and an `@Embeddable` class as follows.
+Let's start by creating a simple Jakarta Persistence `@Entity` class and an `@Embeddable` class:

 ```java
 // Customer.java